-PLAYER, STAFF, PLOT & NPC EXPECTATIONS
+PLAYER, STAFF, PLOT & CAST EXPECTATIONS

 - If you’re not sure if your behaviour is welcome, just ask.
 If you feel unsure after an emotionally charged event or discussion has happened in game feel free to speak to the other people involved.
 Check in with the person by putting your hand or weapon on your head or don a yellow headband to signify that you’re asking out of game.
 If you are uncomfortable with someone’s behaviour towards you ask them to desist with the offending behaviour.
-If it persists report it to the Owner, Head of Rules Committee or a Player Relations Officer.
+If it persists, report it to a game Owner, Director or an EAO Support Team member.

 - Show respect toward all property and possessions.
 Damage or theft of Out of Game property will not be tolerated.

 III.
 EAO games are highly geared towards cooperative Player VS Environment gameplay.
 While Player VS Player, which can be defined as actions taken against another Character that would significantly and negatively affect that character’s story arc, does take place it should only happen due to in-game conflict and not be driven by Out of Game motivations.
 For this reasoning, Plot or the game Owner may question a player at any point on their character’s motivation for targeting another player.

 - Due to the sensitive and controversial nature of the subject, EAO will not employ themes or story lines that depict acts of simulated or story-related sexual violence.
 Scenes of sexual violence between players are strictly prohibited, and jokes about sexual violence are neither amusing nor appropriate.
 Any Player including these themes in their role play will be warned by Plot, Marshals, or the Owner, and may lead to corrective action up to a permanent ban from the game.